Walt Disney Records: Disneyland Records

-The company was founded as Disneyland Records on February 4, 1956, with Jimmy Johnson as president, serving as the recorded unit of Walt Disney Productions.
-Johnson brought in musician Tutti Camarata to head the Artists and Repertoire department of this new enterprise.One ten-inch LP with the "Disneyland" imprint had been released a few months earlier, a musical version of A Child's Garden of Verses, but it was distributed by the Charles Hansen music publishing company.
-The very first Disneyland Record produced, manufactured, marketed and distributed by the label was Walt Disney Takes You to Disneyland, the only album Walt had ever recorded especially for his own record company.
-Also in the first year, seven Disney animated movie soundtracks were issued by the company.
+The label was founded as Disneyland Records on February 4, 1956, with Jimmy Johnson as president, serving as the record unit of Walt Disney Productions.
+Johnson brought in musician Tutti Camarata to head the Artists and Repertoire department of this new enterprise.
+One ten-inch LP with the "Disneyland" imprint had been released a few months earlier, a musical version of A Child's Garden of Verses, but it was distributed by the Charles Hansen music publishing company.
+The first album produced, marketed and distributed by the label was Walt Disney Takes You to Disneyland, the only album Walt had ever recorded especially for his own record company.
+Also in the first year, seven Disney animated movie soundtracks were issued by the label.

 Disneyland Records issued Parker's "Wringle Wrangle" single from the Westward Ho the Wagons! film within a year of starting operations; the single became a hit.
 This led the company to start recording music from outside the films.
 However, what ever was released by the company the industry categorized as children.
 Pricing was directed towards an adult audience, which was more than standard children fare.
 The only outside success was Camarata’s album "Tutti's Trumpets".
 Thus in 1959, the Disneyland label became the soundtrack and children's label and Buena Vista label for the occasional pop song record.

 Camarata established the label's initial forays into long-form musical albums, which included jazz interpretations of Disney standards from Snow White and the Seven Dwarfs, Bambi, and Cinderella, as well as original musical concept albums, and he expanded the format of soundtracks by including selections from the score as well as the songs.
 Tutti's connections within the music industry also brought to the label the likes of Mary Martin, Louis Armstrong, Louis Prima and Phil Harris.
 After popular Mouseketeer, Annette Funicello, sang a song called "How Will I Know My Love" on the Mickey Mouse Club TV series, fans contacted the studio for the record, which became a minor hit.
 This prompted Camarata, Johnson and Walt Disney to encourage Annette's career as the label's first artist in residence.
 In 1959, the Buena Vista Records label was formed for Funicello's select recordings, soundtrack albums and other contemporary audiophile music.